CyrilleMesue/cyrillemesue.github.io/_posts/2021-10-04-applying-for-coursera-financial-aid.md

 I will select the **Google Project Management** professional certificate.
 This will take you to the page where you can find all the courses included in the professional certficate.

-> **Note:** Professional certificates and specializations contain at least three courses and you will need to select each course and apply for financial aid individaully.
+> **Note:** Professional certificates and specializations contain at least three courses and you will need to select each course and apply for financial aid individually.
 Click on every course, one at a time and apply.

 To select the different courses in a specialization or professional certificate, click on the **Courses** tab on the specialization page, or scroll down the page until you see all the courses available.